Driver Ed FAQ

 Does TopCops have a refund policy?

-• The Zoom Virtual Classroom and Online Self-Paced 30-Hour Course are not interchangeable.
-There is a $150 transfer fee from one course to the other.
+Please Note: The Virtual Live Classroom, the In-Person Classroom and the Online Self Paced Course are not interchangeable.
+There is a $175 transfer fee from one course to the other.

 30-Hour Driver Education Course